- What causes bladder cancer?

 - What to do if you are concerned about your bladder cancer risk

-Bladder cancer occurs when cells making up the bladder begin to grow and spread in an uncontrolled way, leading to the formation of a malignant tumor.
+Bladder cancer occurs when cells making up the bladder begin to grow and spread in an uncontrolled way, leading to the formation of a malignant tumour.
 This abnormal cell growth is caused by mutations in the genes that control cell replication, repair, and programmed death: genes that help cells to grow and divide may be switched on, while genes that regulate cell division, repair, and programmed death may be switched off.
 Sometimes the associated gene mutations are caused by exposure to carcinogenic chemicals or radiation, but they may also occur without any apparent external cause.

 Population studies suggest the risk of bladder cancer is approximately 2-times higher if a first-degree relative (parent, child, or sibling) has had bladder cancer.1 However, it should be kept in mind that this estimate represents a statistical risk over a population and does not correspond directly to a person’s individual risk.
-A further aspect to consider is that family members may also share behaviors and/or environments that increase their bladder cancer risk, such as cigarette smoking.
+A further aspect to consider is that family members may also share behaviours and/or environments that increase their bladder cancer risk, such as cigarette smoking.
 Overall, it is uncommon for bladder cancer to be caused by an inherited gene mutation.
 Instead, most of the gene mutations associated with bladder cancer are ‘acquired’, meaning that they develop during a person’s lifetime.
-Some acquired gene mutations are caused by exposure to toxins or chemicals that are recognized risk factors for developing bladder cancer, as discussed below.
+Some acquired gene mutations are caused by exposure to toxins or chemicals that are recognised risk factors for developing bladder cancer, as discussed below.

 A risk factor refers to anything that increases the chance of developing a disease.
 Many factors influence an individual’s risk of bladder cancer, including personal characteristics, lifestyle choices, occupation, and environmental factors.
 In general, individuals with multiple risk factors are at highest risk (e.g., males over the age of 55 years who smoke).
 However, like any type of cancer, bladder cancer is complicated and difficult to predict: some people with multiple risk factors never develop the disease, while others may have bladder cancer in the absence of any known risk factor.